iRomanyshyn/ZabbixDenazification/README.md

 - Sidebar logo: 91x24
 - Compact sidebar logo: 24x24

-**Important:** The branding feature is somewhat hidden, and the official documentation does not mention it anymore.
+**Important:** The branding feature is somewhat hidden, and the official documentation no longer mentions it.
 Some links that previously led to details about this feature now return a 404 error.